ayomeer/DNF_Tower/TowerOfDeath_Rules.md

 # Rules
-Duel Noob Fraternity – Tower of Death – Quake Live Duel Rules 20/12/2016
+Duel Noob Fraternity â€“ Tower of Death â€“ Quake Live Duel Rules 20/12/2016

 ## 1.General
-1.1 TOD – Tower of Death is a System created to challenge new and regular players in Quake Live duel and train/mentor them.
+1.1 TOD â€“ Tower of Death is a System created to challenge new and regular players in Quake Live duel and train/mentor them.

 1.2 The tower consists of 10 floors that combatants must defeat to become crowned as Vadrigar after defeating the last master, becoming a being that savor the carnage and clamor of battle.
 Each floor is held by a floor master, a warrior who has claimed the map which resides on that floor.